deadratfink/jy-transform/README.md

 #### Reading

-Reading from:
+From:

 - _*.yaml_ file
 - _*.js_ file
 - _*.json_ file

-Additionally, on API level to a:
+Additionally, on API level from a:

 - `stream.Readable`
- - Serialized JSON and YAML
+ - Contain serialized JS, JSON or YAML
- - Requires `options.origin` property set
+ - If not file stream it requires `options.origin` property set
  - Reads as UTF-8
+- JS `object`
-- JS `object` (actually, this means the reading phase is skipped, because object is in-memory already)
+ - Actually, this means the reading phase is "skipped", because object is in-memory already
+ - Of course, this case _cannot_ not be applied to serialized JSON or YAML content

-#### Transformation
+#### Transformation [+ Middleware]

-The transformation can take place into several directions:
+The _transformation_ is usually a format change, but can also be refer to content changes on the intermediate JS object (the latter via _middleware_).
+All possible directions are:

 - YAML ⇒ JS
 - YAML ⇒ JSON